-To learn more about our community-based programs and to indicate your interest in getting involved, please read the Interest Form for our Community-Based Programming, available here.
+To learn more about our community-based programs and to indicate your interest in getting involved, please complete the Interest Form for EJP Community-Based Programs.
 We look forward to learning more about you, and will contact you upon receipt.

-We also welcome people to participate in our Research Group, which meets monthly.
+We also welcome people to participate in EJP’s Research Group, which meets monthly.
 This group is open to anyone who wishes to discuss works-in-progress that address any aspect of criminal justice and allied topics.
 There is no application process and all are welcome.
 Please contact firstname.lastname@example.org for more information.

 Would you like to volunteer in the EJP office?
 Have a for-credit internship with EJP?
 Provide support to EJP in other ways?
 You might have some ideas about how your skills and interests can be of value to our mission of creating a model, comprehensive college-in-prison program.
 We’d love to learn more about them.
-Please access EJP’s general interest form here.
+Please complete EJP’s General Interest Form.
+We accept these year-round.

 Working with EJP at Danville Correctional Center

 All EJP positions at the prison require a Bachelor’s degree.
 For-credit course instructors must have the same qualifications that would be necessary to teach the prospective course on the Urbana-Champaign campus.
 In most cases, that is a terminal degree or ABD (“All But Dissertation”) status.
 More importantly, EJP members must be able to demonstrate maturity of purpose and an understanding of the social contexts of our work.
 We seek members who are comfortable working with diverse populations and have strong social skills.
 Flexibility is important, as is ability and willingness to support other EJP members in our shared work.
 It’s important to to be willing to follow prison rules and regulations.